 The Maryland Mortgage Program has provided approximately $2.8 billion in mortgages and mortgage assistance to more than 13,000 Maryland home buyers and has eliminated more than $11 million in student loan debt for first-time homebuyers.

 Maryland Mortgage Program (MMP) Highlights

 - The maximum eligible income for a household of 1 or 2 persons is $145,560.
 The maximum eligible income for a household of 3 or more persons is $169,8300.
-(Montgomery and Prince George’s Counties only.)
+(Montgomery and Prince George’s Counties only.
+See the table below.)

 - The home must be the homebuyer’s primary residence.*

 *Certain Targeted Areas buyers do not have to be a first-time home buyer.